AILab-CVC/FreeNoise/README.md

 |VideoCrafter (Text2Video)|576x1024|[Hugging Face](https://huggingface.co/VideoCrafter/Text2Video-1024-v1.0/blob/main/model.ckpt)|Support 64 frames on NVIDIA A100 (40GB)
 |VideoCrafter (Text2Video)|256x256|To Release|Support 512 frames on NVIDIA A100 (40GB)

+(Reduce the number of frames when you have smaller GPUs)

 ## ⚙️ Setup